 A recipe for disaster right?
 Or at least mediocrity.
 Yet, those teams repeatedly exceeded expectations, doing difficult jobs under often very trying conditions.
 How can that be?

-But there’s another important factor that makes team building successful, even if the leader wasn’t able to hand-select the members – encouraging current members to become stars.
+There’s another important factor that makes team building successful, even if the leader wasn’t able to hand-select the members – encouraging current members to become stars.
 Rather than trying to recruit stars, which military leaders generally can’t do, they make the people they have into stars.

 You can too.
 Don’t be so busy looking outside your organization for new talent that you miss the developing talent that is right under your nose.
 I bet you have at least two or three people in your organization who have the potential to be stars.